So, speaking of pumpkin...

 Why are there so many retarded deer in my life???

 Okay, so this deer was apparently dashing across the road, as deer commonly do, but he was so dumb, that he thought that he could jump right through wrought iron.
 And that is exactly what he tried to do.
 He just jumped right into our wrought iron gate.
 Obviously he didn't make it.
 His leg got stuck, but he just kept running until it broke (this apparently is another suicidal thing that deer commonly do because we once found a lone deer leg wedged in another one of our fences).
 So a bunch of cars kept stopping in front of our gate for the freak show until somebody finally called the cops.
-One of them came out and put the poor idiot out of its misery.
+One of them came out and put the poor fool out of its misery.

 But the best part of the story is that I will be entertaining you with grand tales of delicious venison stew in the very near future!